JuliaLang/IJulia.jl/docs/src/index.md

 formatted text, math, and multimedia in a single document.
 It also works with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), a Jupyter-based integrated development environment for notebooks and code.
+The [nteract notebook desktop](https://nteract.io/) supports IJulia with detailed instructions for its [installation with nteract](https://nteract.io/kernels/julia).

 (IJulia notebooks can also be re-used in other Julia code via the [NBInclude](https://github.com/stevengj/NBInclude.jl) package.)